PlanningBack to Meetings

-2018-19 has been another busy year for the Planning Committee.
-Whilst the Committee has continued reviewing all applications submitted for the Parish with responses being submitted to Mid Sussex District Council (the Local Planning Authority), there have fortunately been no new applications that would significantly erode the distinctiveness of Cuckfield.
+Cuckfield Parish Council Planning Committee review all applications submitted for the Parish with responses being submitted to Mid Sussex District Council (the Local Planning Authority).

 For a useful interactive map showing all planning applications for Cuckfield, please see the following website:

 Alternatively, you can search on the MSDC Planning Portal for particular planning applications: